Skip to main content

 DSIP (subcutaneous injection, 30-60 minutes before bed): restructures sleep architecture, deepens delta-wave stages, normalizes cortisol rhythm, supports overnight GH release.

-Some practitioners also pair DSIP with Selank (for patients whose shallow sleep is stress-driven) or CJC-1295/Ipamorelin (for patients who want additional overnight recovery benefits).
+Some practitioners also pair DSIP with Selank (for patients whose shallow sleep is stress-driven) or CJC-1295/Ipamorelin (for patients who want additional overnight recovery).
 Your PeRx provider can design a protocol based on your specific sleep complaints.
+For how DSIP stacks up against the other sleep peptides, see the best peptides for sleep.

 Frequently Asked Questions